1. Register as a provider

 The University has systems in place to ensure the integrity of the Off-Campus Housing Database.
 However, you should be mindful of scams and be informed on where to seek assistance.

-The nature of the rental market with university students is a cyclical one.
+The nature of the rental market with students is a cyclical one.
 There will be an increase of volume during semester commencement which is March and August each year.
 Typically, students will start looking for accommodation a few months before the commencement of semester.
-There will be students looking for accommodation outside of this time but it will not be as busy as during semester commencement.
+There will be students looking for accommodation outside of this time but it will not be as busy as before and during semester commencement.

 Students' needs vary depending on where they are from and what level of studies they are undertaking at the University.
 However, there are certain basic elements that are applicable across the board.

-Students, like anyone else, require:
+Students, like anyone else, require clean and secure premises.

 Cleanliness and security are of utmost importance in attracting potential tenants.
 Make sure the property that you are leasing is neat and tidy.